eholmes83/indecision-app-old/README.md

 Important Commands

-1. To run live server, use the public folder to be served up
+1. To run live server, use the npm run dev-server
 2. To run babel commands, use: babel src/playground/es6-arrow-functions.js --out-file=public/scripts/app.js --presets=env,react --watch

 Note: You can change the out-file to point to whichever file you want to run from.